 Security clearance isn’t just for international men of mystery.
 Plenty of jobs — particularly those in the government or military — require security clearance.
 But what does that involve, really?

 In this guide, we’ll discuss when you should (and shouldn’t) disclose security clearance on your resume and show you examples of how to do it.
-Before that, though, let’s take a look at the different types of security clearance and what it all means.
+We'll also answer any burning questions about exactly what it means to have security clearance, including different clearance levels and when you need them.

 What is security clearance?